gilescope/dotsamaworld/README.md

 ## Keyboard controls

- - To move about: WSAD or arrow keys.
+ - To move about: WSAD or arrow keys, with left shift to run.
- - Hold space to rise and shift to lower.
+ - Hold `.` to rise and `,` to lower (or space and right shift).
  - Escape switches the mouse from being able to select something to being able to look around.
- - Tab lowers or raises the anchor so that you do or don't move with the chain.
+ - Tab lowers or raises the anchor so that you do or don't follow the chain.

 ## Prerequisites